-MS Teams has recently enabled a Class Team type, with assignment/quiz features, a gradebook, and other aspects that can be used for teaching and learning.
+Teams has recently enabled a Class Team type, with assignment/quiz features, a gradebook, and other aspects that can be used for teaching and learning.
 Final grades will still have to be submitted through Canvas and affirmed in KSIS or input directly into KSIS, to meet privacy and accessibility guidelines.
 Canvas is the officially supported learning management system with KSIS integrations.
-Other systems such as MS Teams are available but have limited support.
+Other systems such as Teams are available but have limited support.

-Based on feedback from faculty, K-Staters have been using MS Teams for various types of teaching and learning applications, most often as a complement to existing teaching and learning methods (face-to-face, blended, and fully online).
+Based on feedback from faculty, K-Staters have been using Teams for various types of teaching and learning applications, most often as a complement to existing teaching and learning methods (face-to-face, blended, and fully online).
 Many third-party content creators have also created shareable assignments and quizzes and applications that may be integrated.

-- Project-Based Learning in MS Teams
+- Project-Based Learning in Microsoft Teams

-- Design Studio-Based Learning in MS Teams
+- Design Studio-Based Learning in Microsoft Teams

 - Virtual Learning Community Building in Microsoft Teams